salesforce/apex-mockery/README.md

-Configure it to return a specific value, when call with specific parameters Configure it to return a specific value once, when call with specific parameters Configure it to throw a specific value, when call with specific parameters Configure it to throw a specific value once, when call with specific parameters
+Configure it to return a specific value, when call with specific parameters Configure it to return a specific value once, when call with specific parameters Configure it to return a specific value times N, when call with specific parameters Configure it to throw a specific value, when call with specific parameters Configure it to throw a specific value once, when call with specific parameters Configure it to throw a specific value times N, when call with specific parameters

 ```java
 // Arrange